Personal profile

 Biography

 Dr Denise Azar is an early career researcher employed as a Research Fellow in the School of Rural Health at Monash University.
-She completed a PhD at Deakin University in 2011 with her thesis exploring the relationship between physical activity and depressive symptoms among young women.
-Denise previously worked on a NHMRC-funded project at Cancer Council Victoria, where she managed a national project examining the association between alcohol outlet density, alcohol policies, advertising and newspaper reporting on adolescent’s alcohol use (using self-report data from the Australian Secondary Students Alcohol and Drug (ASSAD) survey).
+She completed a PhD at Deakin University with her thesis exploring the relationship between physical activity and depressive symptoms among young women.
+Denise has a background in population health and planning, program evaluation and health services research.

 Denise’s current projects focus on understanding the role of health literacy in reducing health inequalities, and co-design and application of health literacy interventions with health services, consumers and practitioners.